Mette – laboratory technician in medicinal chemistry

 I value working with innovative and motivating colleagues and also value the freedom and responsibility I am given at Zealand.
 My colleagues are all very talented and ambitious and this motivates me to do my best every day.
 It also means that everyone is ready to perform at their highest level in order to achieve a common goal.

-Jens – industrial phd-student, pharmaceutical development
+Jens –PhD student, pharmaceutical development

 My name is Jens and I work as an industrial PhD-student in the department of Pharmaceutical Development.
 I have been at Zealand for two years.